jiayue92-2/IOTdocs_en/source/hardware_design.rst

  b.
 If the bandwidth is lower than 62.5 KHz, TCXO is strongly recommended.

  c.
-As ASR6601 is integrated load capacitance matrix, please use the default value.
+ASR6601 integrates load capacitance matrix, please use the default value.

  d.
 Increase external load capacitance when the frequency offset is positive, otherwise, we suggest to change 32M XO.